 Improve economic productivity – Reduced area and duration of outages.

 Improve system resiliency (disaster recovery) – Reduced area and duration of outages.

+Improve broadband/communications network – This benefit may be achieved if public communications networks are expanded or improved in order to support communications to utility devices needed for this application

 Potential Negative Impacts: